jerrythimothyj/simple-buttons/README.md

 # Simple buttons with HTML and CSS

-Simple colorful buttons with web safe colors
+Simple colorful buttons with web safe colors.
+This could come in handy for any web developer to quickly integrate different styles of HTML CSS buttons.

+Quick Plug and Play button code.

 [Demo](http://jerrythimothy.bigjapps.com/simple-buttons/) - Click the link for the list of colorful buttons